Events & Online Outreach for B2B Companies

 1) Plan your podcast

-Before you start to record your voice, have an outline of what your podcast will be, what audience it’s for, what format you’ll take, what schedule you’ll keep, and more.
+Before you start recording, have an outline of what your podcast will be, what audience it’s for, what format you’ll use, what schedule you’ll keep, and more.
 Knowing the basics will help you get going.

 2) Create great content

 Develop an outline of topics that are relevant and beneficial to your audience.
 For example, if your business provides software to insurance companies, build your podcast around topics that resonate with insurance industry professionals.
-Continually crafting engaging content can be a challenge (more on that in a moment).
+But understand that continually crafting engaging content can be a challenge (more on that in a moment).

 3) Use quality equipment